MamadinhaAmiga/open-era-api/README.md

 Deploy the API in a fully decentralized manner, enabling trustless and unstoppable token analysis solutions.

 ### 🌐 **Phase 4: Ecosystem Expansion**
-Integrate Open-Era API with trading platforms, bots, and decentralized applications (DApps) for maximum adoption.
+Integrate Palms-Open API with trading platforms, bots, and decentralized applications (DApps) for maximum adoption.

 ---